TwelveIterationMods/balm-docs/docs/concepts/entrypoints.md

 If you use [Jared's MultiLoader](https://github.com/jaredlll08/MultiLoader-Template) template, you need to add the calls to `Balm.initializeMod()` so that your mod is registered with Balm.

+In most cases, you need to do the same for the client using `BalmClient.initializeMod` as well.

+If you are making a client-side only mod, it is still recommended to call both `Balm.initializeMod` and `BalmClient.initializeMod`, as the common initializer will setup some events that run on both client and server.

 ## NeoForge

 ### neoforge.mods.toml